Jerwood Foundation: Luke Jerram's Museum of the Moon, Jerwood Gallery, 2019/20 © The Trustees of the Natural History Museum, London

 The purpose of the Jerwood Collection of Modern and Contemporary British art is to give public access to a privately-owned collection and to enhance the understanding and enjoyment of this period of British art.

-In 1993 the first work was bought for the Jerwood Collection by Alan Grieve CBE, Chairman, Jerwood Foundation, and it continues to grow with new acquisitions and donations under the direction of Lara Wardle.
+In 1993 the first work was bought for the Jerwood Collection by Alan Grieve CBE (Chairman emeritus, Jerwood Foundation) and the collection continues to grow with new acquisitions and donations under the direction of Lara Wardle.

 Photo: The Art of Collecting /Mayfair Art Weekend, Mall Galleries, 2018 © Tim Hall Photography

-Jerwood Arts is the trading name of Jerwood Charitable Foundation, a registered UK Charity which was established in 1999 with an endowment of £25 million from Jerwood Foundation.
+Jerwood Charity, known as Jerwood Arts is a registered UK Charity which was established in 1999 with an endowment of £25 million from Jerwood Foundation.

 It is the leading independent funder dedicated to supporting outstanding UK based artists, curators and producers to develop and thrive; and working collaboratively with organisations across art forms to realise a more sustainable sector.